khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-color-gamma-decay-risk.md

 > "Color is the temporal bridge between Gamma and Theta.
 It warns you that your risk profile isn't just sensitive to price—it's sensitive to the clock.
 High Color means your Gamma hedge has a very short shelf-life."

 In conclusion, understanding Color allows you to predict the instability of your hedges.
 It is the difference between being surprised by expiration-day volatility and strategically positioning yourself for it.
 In the high-stakes world of derivatives, Color is the Greek that keeps your portfolio synchronized with time.

+---
+_Master the markets with the right tools.
+Explore our advanced analytics at [Dashboard Options](https://dashboardoptions.com/)._